 There is a small chance that the barium will block the intestine or leak into the belly through a perforated ulcer.

-If your doctor thinks you may be at risk for complications, he or she may use a special type of contrast material (Gastrografin) instead of barium.
+If your doctor thinks you may be at risk for complications, the doctor may use a special type of contrast material, such as diatrizoate (Gastrografin), instead of barium.

 There is always a small chance of damage to cells or tissue from being exposed to any radiation, even the low level of radiation used for this test.